7 Key Things To Know When Starting Over in Life

 It moves us forward, past any pain, and the more that we do it, the quicker we can right the ship and sail off into the sunset on what currently seems like a ship that is sinking.

-You just need to be patient, and the wind will come up and push you forward, but right now you need to see all of the beautiful things and wonderful things around you and to be grateful for them.
+You need to be patient, and the wind will come up and push you forward, but right now, you need to see all of the beautiful things and wonderful things around you and be grateful for them.

 Be thankful that no matter what else is happening to you when you are starting over again that you can, and you must still dream of happier days to come.

-Each day, perhaps each morning when starting over, it can be very powerful to make a list of all the things that are around you that you can be grateful for.
+Each day, perhaps each morning when starting over, it can be compelling to make a list of all the things that are around you that you can be grateful for.

 For example, note the beauty of the day, no matter the weather.
 The birds, squirrels, rabbits, and your pets are wonderful to watch all around you.

 Write down all the nice things you have that you enjoy, the people you have in your life now and in the past.
 You will soon find that this list can be a huge help in your new life.

 “Man cannot live without faith because the prime requisite in life’s adventure is courage, and the sustenance of courage is faith.” – Harry Emerson Fosdick

 7. Look forward to your new life with faith